 Literature and critical thinking

-Like many people of her generation, what Adichie is most concerned about are themes such as the environment, gender and race inequality, and artificial intelligence, although she finds herself “the most worried about the loss of critical thinking and consequently the death of empathy.
+Like many people of her generation, what Adichie is most concerned about are themes such as the environment, gender, race inequality, and artificial intelligence.
+However, she finds herself “the most worried about the loss of critical thinking and consequently the death of empathy.
 If you are able to think critically, you are able to see other human beings.
-As Colum McCann said, «To read is to be alive in a body that is not your own».
-Empathy and critical thinking as starting points would radically change the way that we deal with the big problems.”
+As Colum McCann said, «To read is to be alive in a body that is not your own.» Empathy and critical thinking as starting points would radically change the way that we deal with the big problems.”

 “I have my biases much as everyone else does.
 I am a fiction writer.
 A narrator.
 I have come to think of literature as my religion.
 Human stories are my consolation.
 I read to be less alone in the world.
 It is literature that enables real human empathy and human connection.”